diefenbach/django-lfs/docs/user/management/catalog/products.rst

 Add Accessories
 ^^^^^^^^^^^^^^^

-Within the ``Selectable Products`` section select all checkbox beside the product you want to add as accessory to the product and click on ``Add To Accessories``.
+Within the ``Selectable Products`` section select all check box beside the product you want to add as accessory to the product and click on ``Add To Accessories``.